kawainekome/FateSeeker2_ACT_MOD/README.md

 ## useage
 1.Download the release file and decompress it to anywhere<br/>
 2.Open the FateSeekerII.exe<br/>
-3.Open the FateSeekerIIActMod.exe with Administor Mode<br/>
+3.Open the FateSeekerIIActMod.exe with Administrator Mode<br/>
 4.Enjoy it

 ## HotKeys